About the Indiana Room

 Indiana Room Collection

 The Library is committed to supporting and building the Indiana Room collection.
 As such, recommendations in support of genealogy and local history research are being implemented.
-The Library’s Indiana Room subject experts have begun work to make the Indiana Room book collection non-circulating, ensuring all materials in the Indiana Room are always available for research.
-Most of the book titles currently found in the Indiana Room will continue to be found there.
-Duplicate copies of titles available for circulation are being moved into the general collection, as well as out-of-date versions of research titles and popular, mass-market nonfiction titles.
-These changes do not impact the scope or content of the Indiana Room’s current collection of maps, microfilms, yearbooks, directories, serials, or reference materials.
+The Library’s Indiana Room subject experts made the Indiana Room book collection non-circulating, ensuring all materials in the Indiana Room are always available for research.

-The Indiana Room book collection is also being reorganized to be user-friendly and enable better discovery for patrons.
-Users have reported finding it difficult to discover and find materials with the current organization, which has genealogy materials separated out from the local nonfiction materials.
-The collection is being reorganized based upon the Dewey Decimal System.
-This familiar system will enable patrons to discover topically similar materials together on the shelf, leading to potential discovery of titles that previously would have been separated.
-Finding materials from catalog searches or by browsing the shelves will now be easy and straightforward.
+The Indiana Room book collection has also been reorganized to be user-friendly and enable better discovery for patrons.
+The collection now follows the Dewey Decimal System.
+This familiar system enables patrons to discover topically similar materials together on the shelf, leading to potential discovery of titles that previously would have been separated.
+Finding materials from catalog searches or by browsing the shelves is now easy and straightforward.

 Monroe County Bicentennial